Project Management 101: Terms and Techniques to Get You Started

 Project management tools

-Let’s look at the most basic (as this is a only a 101 guide) project management planning tools and show how they function within project management software programs.
+Let’s look at the most basic (as this is only a 101 guide) project management planning tools and show how they function within project management software programs.

 Popular project management methodologies

-How to find the right PM software
+How to find the right project management software